Table of Contents

-This article will walk you through everything you need to know, from understanding sodium intake to crafting a delicious, heart-friendly bowl of chili that won’t compromise on flavor.
+This article will walk you through everything you need to know, from understanding sodium intake to crafting a delicious, heart-friendly bowl of chili that won’t compromise flavor.

 Understanding Low Sodium Diets

-Can I eat chili on a low sodium diet?
+Can I eat chili on a low-sodium diet?

 Benefits of Reducing Sodium Intake